NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

 ### Lambda expressions

-As we saw, many algorithms, especially in STL, take a __callable__ object as a parameter.
-Lambda expression are a convenient way to define such a callable object.
-We rewrite the previous example using lambda expressions.
+- As we saw, many algorithms, especially in STL, take a __callable__ object as a parameter.
+- __Lambda expressions__ are a convenient way to define such a callable object.
+- We rewrite the previous example using lambda expressions.

 ---